Approval Software with Workflow Management

 Despite a user's best efforts, there are times when an approval request is missing information or contains invalid information.
-So, what happens when something within the request is wrong, or if it needs to be sent back for more information or additional approvals?
+So, what happens when something within the request is wrong or if it needs to be sent back for more information or additional approvals?
 Your workflow system needs the flexibility to accommodate when everything is not perfect.

-In addition, you may need different approvers based on their time zone?
+In addition, you may need different approvers based on their time zone.
 What if someone is on PTO?
 In these situations, delegating backup approvers is a necessity.

 Some approval processes require stringent record keeping and audit trails.

 Some approval processes require stringent record-keeping and audit trails.
-This could be to comply with regulatory oversight or to simply adhere to organizational protocol.
+This could be to comply with regulatory oversight or to adhere to organizational protocol.
 Having a complete history also makes for quick work in future investigations.

 By default, each action within an approval workflow is time and date stamped with who did what and when.
 This self-generating audit information is also available for more advanced reporting.

 User experience is key to adoption when a new process is introduced.
 Is the platform easy to understand for end-users?
 Even the most feature-rich solution will fail if your users do not embrace it.
-Keeping forms focused by using dynamic behavior (pre-populated fields, hiding irrelevant questions, etc.) and question-level help can go a long way to making users feel comfortable.
+Keeping forms focused by using dynamic behavior (pre-populated fields, hiding irrelevant questions, etc.) and question-level help can go a long way toward making users feel comfortable.

 In addition, including references to documentation and videos for each task can ensure they understand the process.

-Also, consider how users will be interacting with your platform.
+Also, consider how users will interact with your platform.
 Are they reviewing from a tablet or phone?
 Is the platform interface still user-friendly if an executive wants to review a request from their Android or iPhone?
 Even better, allow them to click an email link to approve or reject a request.